x4dr/Fen/endworld/descriptions/specialskills.md

 Level 2: 1 per scene
 Level 3: refreshes on a resonance of choice (before roll)

-Uncovers a critical weakness, that, if taken advantage of grants 2 bonus dice
+Uncovers a critical weakness, that, if taken advantage of grants 2 bonus dice.

-TODO
+The weakness is described and anyone can take advantage of it, most weaknesses are single use, not all

 ### Bloodletting
 This skill can be used to decontaminate (without alacast) anything, in proportion to damage caused.